 Builds a machine image from the template.
 The options are:

-• --file (mandatory): json or yaml file providing the builder parameters clone sub-command
+• --file (mandatory): json or yaml file providing the builder parameters clone sub-command create sub-command

 Clones the template.
 The clone is copying the meta-data of the template.
 The options are: